Arina Averina

-Arina Alekseyevna Averina (Арина Алексеевна Аверина; born 13 August 1998) is a Russian individual rhythmic gymnast.
-She is a 2020 Summer Olympics finalist, a two-time (2017, 2019) world all-around silver medalist, a two-time European all-around champion (2018, 2021) and the 2016 Grand Prix Final all-around bronze medalist.
-She is a three-time (2019-2021) Russian national all-around champion and a three-time (2015, 2017, 2022) Russian national all-around medalist.
+Arina Alekseyevna Averina (Арина Алексеевна Аверина; born 13 August 1998) is a Russian former individual rhythmic gymnast.
+She was a 2020 Summer Olympics finalist, a two-time (2017, 2019) world all-around silver medalist, a two-time European all-around champion (2018, 2021) and the 2016 Grand Prix Final all-around bronze medalist.
+She was a three-time (2019–2021) Russian national all-around champion and a three-time (2015, 2017, 2022) Russian national all-around medalist.
 Her identical twin sister Dina Averina is also a competitive rhythmic gymnast.

 Personal life

 Arina Averina was born to Ksenia Averina and her husband Alexey Averin on August 13, 1998, twenty minutes before her identical twin sister Dina.
-Their sister, Polina, is three years older.
 The twins began gymnastic training at the age of four.
 Arina‘s mole on her right cheekbone near her ear is slightly higher than her sister Dina’s.
 A scar above Arina‘s right eye is the result of an accident with a club.
-Arina and Dina share the same instagram account.

-On 18 March 2022 Averina, as well as her sister, participated in the Moscow rally in support of the Russian invasion of Ukraine.
+On 18 March 2022, Averina, as well as her sister, participated in the Moscow rally in support of the Russian invasion of Ukraine.

+Since 2025, she has been dating Russian figure skater Dmitriy Aliev.

 Career

 Junior

 The Averina twins trained under their first coach Larisa Belova until they became members of the Russian national team.
-They then trained in the Olympic Training Center in Moscow, where they are now coached by Vera Shatalina.